fbsql/fbsql/README.md

 /*
  * init.sql
  *
- * Initialization script executes on FBSQL start up,
+ * Initialization script executes on FBSQL startup,
- * connects to database instance and optionally performs
+ * connects to database instance and performs (optionally)
- * any operations that you want to be executed at start up time */
+ * any operations that you want to be executed at start up time.
+ *
+ * To be executed at startup init scripts must have the name "init.sql"
+ * or have any other name that ends with ".init.sql".
+E.g.: "my.init.sql"
+ *
+ * Put your init scripts somewhere under ".../fbsql/config/init" directory.
+ */

+CONNECT TO 'jdbc:sqlite:auth_example_db'
+           EXPOSE UNDECLARED STATEMENTS
+           ALLOW INCOMING CONNECTIONS IF EXISTS (SELECT TRUE FROM USERS WHERE USERNAME=:user AND PASSWORD=:password) AS AuthenticationExample;

 /*
+ * Authentication.
+Implement your own authentication logic here!
+ *
  * WARNING!
  * In this example we are store passwords as plain text only for educational purposes.
  * It's strongly not recommended way to store passwords in production environment.
  * Passwords should be hashed.
  */

-CONNECT TO 'jdbc:sqlite:sample' EXPOSE IF EXISTS (
-    SELECT TRUE FROM USERS U WHERE USERNAME=:user AND PASSWORD=:password ) AS MySQLite;

-/*
- * Authentication.
-Implement your own authentication logic here!
- */
+/* Users */
 DROP TABLE IF EXISTS USERS;

-CREATE TABLE IF NOT EXISTS USERS (
+CREATE TABLE USERS (
     USERNAME VARCHAR(15) NOT NULL PRIMARY KEY,
     PASSWORD VARCHAR(15) NOT NULL
 );
 INSERT INTO USERS (USERNAME, PASSWORD) VALUES('john',  'secret'   );
 INSERT INTO USERS (USERNAME, PASSWORD) VALUES('tim',   'secret123');
 INSERT INTO USERS (USERNAME, PASSWORD) VALUES('jerry', 'secret456');